Summer Camp for High School Students Interested in Medicine

 - Problem-based Learning: Students will work out complex clinical cases in a group-discussion format.

-- Research: Students will gain hours of research experience while participating in one of the many ongoing medical research projects at Ohio State or at Children’s Hospital.
-They will learn about the research process and some of the most important techniques used in research, such as PCR, Flow Cytometry, Western Blotting, etc. At the end of MD Camp, students will be given the opportunity to teach what they had learned to their fellow classmates as part of a poster or PowerPoint presentation.
+- Research: Students will gain hours of research experience while participating in one of the many ongoing medical research projects at Ohio State or Nationwide Children’s Hospital.
+They will learn about the research process and some of the most important techniques used in research, such as PCR, flow cytometry, western blotting, etc. At the end of MD Camp, students will be given the opportunity to teach what they've learned to their fellow classmates as part of a poster or PowerPoint presentation.

 - Community Project: Students will give back to their community by spending an afternoon participating in a community service project.

 - Clinical Workshops: Students will learn and practice common procedures in medicine, such as phlebotomy, suturing, intubation, taking a basic history of a patient, use of the stethoscope, and much more.

 - Clinical Shadowing: Students will shadow physicians in a hospital setting in different specialties, such as pediatrics, internal medicine, family medicine, etc. Students will observe rounds, discuss cases, and get a feeling for what an average day is like for a physician.
 Students will also be able to watch a live surgery through a video conference setting, where the surgeon will give insights during the surgery to the students while operating.

 - Clinical Skills Assessment: Students will learn how to diagnose and treat a select number of common clinical pathologies.
 In the finale of the clinical component of the curriculum, students will be presented with a common clinical scenario.
 They will use their knowledge gained from lectures, shadowing and clinical workshops to assess and treat standardized patients presenting one of these pathologies.